spham395/05-Python-Programming/chapter1/running-python.md

 ![](/assets/Screen Shot 2017-09-27 at 12.16.42 PM.png)

 ## Python Source Files

 The other way to run Python code is using source files with the extension of .py.
 Python does not require compilation on the user's end.
 Executing .py source code is similar to starting the Interpreter.

 **Be sure to:**

-* Use appropiate bash commands for source codes Python version
+* Use appropiate bash commands for the source code's Python version
 * Include filename and extension after bash command
 * Include any arguments after filename and extension.